 - Software for listening and decoding ADS-B.

-- Software to graphically display the received aircraft data.
+- Software to graphically display the received aircraft location data.

 We will assume you have the RTL-SDR dongle set up and working already.
 If you have not bought a dongle yet, see the Buy RTL-SDR page for information, and the check out the Quickstart Guide for an easy setup routine.